samsquire/ideas4/README.md

  * Uses the Left Right concurrency pattern
  * Can be used as a merkle tree
  * Can be a persistent tree
+ * Can act as a TreeMap
+ * Can act as a prefix trie.

 # 16. Use A* for data query generation